-Today you may stay in the Critical Care area or be transferred back to ward 3 East.
+Today you may stay in the Critical Care area or be transferred back to Ward 3 East.
 You may have some of the tubes, drips or drains removed today.
 Throughout your stay we will continually monitor your heart via your heart monitor leads on your chest.
+We will aim to remove the monitor as soon as your pacing wires are removed to allow for easier mobility.

-In the morning, we will aim to help you out of bed to sit in the chair for breakfast
+In the morning, we will aim to help you out of bed to sit in the chair for breakfast.
+Sitting in a chair and mobilising is a key part of ERAS and your recovery.